dmbarbour/glas/docs/GlasApps.md

 To leverage incremental computing, transactions should be designed with a stable prefix that transitions to an unstable rollback-read-write-commit cycle.
 The stable prefix reads slow-changing data, such as configuration.
 The unstable tail implicitly loops to process channels or fast-changing variables.

-*Aside:* With precise dataflow analysis, we can theoretically extract several independent rollback-read-write-commit cycles from a transaction.
-However, stable prefix is adequate for transaction machine performance.
+Stable prefix and attention from the programmer is adequate for transaction machine performance.
+However, it is feasible to take incremental computing further with reordering optimizations such as lazy reads, or implicitly forking a transaction based on dataflow analysis.

 ### Task-Based Concurrency and Parallelism